adl-lang/adl/docs/backend-typescript.md

           --no-overwrite      Don't update files that haven't changed --include-rt        Generate the runtime code
+          --exclude-ast       Exclude the generated ASTs
+          --excluded-ast-annotations=SCOPEDNAMES  Set the annotations to be excluded from the ast (comma separated, default=sys.annotations.Doc)
-          --exclude-ast       Exclude the generated ASTs -R DIR  --runtime-dir=DIR   Set the directory where runtime code is written
+  -R DIR  --runtime-dir=DIR   Set the directory where runtime code is written
 ```